My Products

 Create resource

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. In the Product list, click i-apigateway-apis in the APIs column of the product you want to create a resource for.
+3. From the product list, click i-apigateway-apis in the APIs column of the product you want to create a resource for.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

-4. From the API list, click the API you want to create a resource for.
+4. Click the API you want to create a resource for from the API list.

 6. Click [Create resource].